Waverley Hockey Club: The ground

 The rapid growth in team numbers and the competition format limiting play to Saturdays meant that the club had to operate from a number of venues for many years.
 These venues included Syndal State School, Syndal Technical College, Sixth Avenue Reserve, Burton Street Reserve, Essex Heights Reserve, Larpent Street Reserve, Electra Avenue, Jingella Avenue, Waverley High School, Glen Waverley High School, Waverley Meadows Primary School, Gladeswood Reserve and Jells Park.
 The club did not have access to a pavilion until its thirteenth year of operation.

 In the mid 1970s the Waverley council provided two grounds at Electra Avenue and a pavilion.
 One of these grounds was subsequently upgraded to an en-tout-cas surface, ground lighting was installed at club expense.
 Council subsequently extended an existing building at this reserve to provide excellent facilities shared by the hockey club and a senior citizens group.
 Waverley Hockey Club with the support of the City of Monash consolidated at Winbirra Parade, Ashwood and pioneered the installation of modern synthetic surfaces at club level in May 1986.
 Clubroom facilities were added in two stages through the 1990s.
 The two grass grounds provided at this venue were relinquished in the mid-1990s as more clubs installed synthetic surfaces.

 Waverley installed a blue hybrid artificial turf in 2011, one of the first of its kind in the world.
 The clay coloured border of the surface references the en tout cas Electra Avenue grounds of the 1970s.

 Waverley has over 40 teams entered at various levels of outdoor and indoor hockey.
 Highest quality facilities, strong relationship with the City of Monash, support from local business, elite coaching, progressive administration and the involvement of members and parents have contributed to ongoing success.

 The club

 Premierships

-Waverley has been a prolific winner of the highest competition in Hockey Victoria, winning premierships in State League 1 / Premier League:
+Waverley has been a winner of the highest competition in Hockey Victoria, winning premierships in State League 1 / Premier League: